kgiszczak/shale/README.md

 It allows you to parse JSON, YAML and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML or XML.

+## Features

+* Convert JSON, YAML and XML to Ruby data model
+* Convert Ruby data model to JSON, YAML and XML
+* Generate JSON and XML Schema from Ruby models
+* Compile JSON Schema into Ruby models
+* Out of the box support for JSON, YAML, Nokogiri, REXML and Ox parsers
+* Support for custom adapters

 ## Installation

 Shale supports Ruby (MRI) 2.6+